-Security and Ethics explores the complexities surrounding ethical decisions and dilemmas.
-Focusing on ways to avoid improper and unethical conduct, this course helps security professionals ensure their behaviour, judgment, and decisions are appropriate in their day to day duties.
+Security and Ethics explore the complexities surrounding ethical decisions and dilemmas.
+Focusing on ways to avoid improper and unethical conduct, this course helps security professionals ensure their behaviour, judgment, and decisions are appropriate in their day-to-day duties.

 Upon completion of this course you will be able to:

 - Explain why it is important to be aware of and open to ethical issues as a security professional in contemporary society